lootfold-humber/php-cms/README.md

 # Features added as part of Group Project

-- CRUD operation for skills
+- CRUD operations for skills
 - CRD operations for contact requests
 - add about and photo for users
 - link projetcs, skills and contact requests to user by FK in DB
+- users would be able to read, edit or delete data linked to their profile
-- use query param in personal portfolio to get user specific data
+- query param in personal portfolio to get user specific data
-- use icons on admin dashboard
+- icons on admin dashboard

 # php-cms